Air Lease (NYSE:AL) Sees Strong Trading Volume

-Shares of Air Lease Co.
-(NYSE:AL) saw an uptick in trading volume on Tuesday .
-99,664 shares were traded during mid-day trading, a decline of 86% from the previous session’s volume of 687,792 shares.The stock last traded at $45.23 and had previously closed at $45.05.
+Air Lease Co.
+(NYSE:AL) saw unusually-high trading volume on Thursday .
+Approximately 143,215 shares were traded during trading, a decline of 83% from the previous session’s volume of 822,457 shares.The stock last traded at $45.85 and had previously closed at $45.54.

-AL has been the subject of a number of research reports.
-Credit Suisse Group increased their target price on Air Lease from $49.00 to $51.00 and gave the company an “outperform” rating in a research report on Friday, November 5th.
-Zacks Investment Research downgraded Air Lease from a “hold” rating to a “strong sell” rating and set a $35.00 price target for the company. in a research report on Thursday, October 28th.
+AL has been the topic of a number of research analyst reports.
+Zacks Investment Research upgraded Air Lease from a “hold” rating to a “strong-buy” rating and set a $53.00 target price on the stock in a research report on Monday.
+Credit Suisse Group boosted their target price on Air Lease from $49.00 to $51.00 and gave the stock an “outperform” rating in a research report on Friday, November 5th.
+Finally, Barclays boosted their target price on Air Lease from $56.00 to $61.00 and gave the stock an “overweight” rating in a research report on Monday.
+Four analysts have rated the stock with a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, Air Lease has an average rating of “Buy” and an average price target of $54.60.

-The firm also recently declared a quarterly dividend, which was paid on Wednesday, January 5th.
-Shareholders of record on Friday, December 17th were issued a $0.185 dividend.
-This represents a $0.74 annualized dividend and a yield of 1.62%.
-The ex-dividend date of this dividend was Thursday, December 16th.
-This is an increase from Air Lease’s previous quarterly dividend of $0.16.
-Air Lease’s dividend payout ratio (DPR) is currently 22.70%.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, January 5th.
+Shareholders of record on Friday, December 17th were paid a dividend of $0.185 per share.
+The ex-dividend date was Thursday, December 16th.
+This is a positive change from Air Lease’s previous quarterly dividend of $0.16.
+This represents a $0.74 annualized dividend and a yield of 1.63%.
+Air Lease’s dividend payout ratio is currently 22.70%.

-In related news, EVP Alex A. Khatibi sold 15,625 shares of Air Lease stock in a transaction dated Wednesday, November 17th.
+In other Air Lease news, EVP Alex A. Khatibi sold 15,625 shares of the company’s stock in a transaction dated Wednesday, November 17th.
 The stock was sold at an average price of $45.50, for a total transaction of $710,937.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-6.46% of the stock is currently owned by company insiders.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Corporate insiders own 6.46% of the company’s stock.

-Several institutional investors have recently bought and sold shares of the company.
-Price T Rowe Associates Inc. MD increased its position in shares of Air Lease by 24.2% during the second quarter.
-Price T Rowe Associates Inc. MD now owns 3,317,037 shares of the transportation company’s stock worth $138,453,000 after purchasing an additional 646,278 shares in the last quarter.
-Invesco Ltd. lifted its stake in shares of Air Lease by 453.9% in the 3rd quarter.
-Invesco Ltd. now owns 702,795 shares of the transportation company’s stock valued at $27,648,000 after purchasing an additional 575,909 shares during the last quarter.
-Ceredex Value Advisors LLC acquired a new position in shares of Air Lease in the 3rd quarter valued at $17,141,000.
-Balyasny Asset Management LLC acquired a new position in shares of Air Lease in the 2nd quarter valued at $11,691,000.
-Finally, State Street Corp lifted its stake in shares of Air Lease by 18.6% in the 2nd quarter.
-State Street Corp now owns 1,616,114 shares of the transportation company’s stock valued at $67,722,000 after purchasing an additional 253,553 shares during the last quarter.
-Institutional investors and hedge funds own 89.85% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Vanguard Group Inc. boosted its holdings in Air Lease by 2.2% in the second quarter.
+Vanguard Group Inc. now owns 9,644,555 shares of the transportation company’s stock valued at $402,564,000 after purchasing an additional 205,093 shares during the last quarter.
+BlackRock Inc. boosted its holdings in Air Lease by 1.5% in the third quarter.
+BlackRock Inc. now owns 5,940,158 shares of the transportation company’s stock valued at $233,686,000 after purchasing an additional 86,620 shares during the last quarter.
+Dimensional Fund Advisors LP boosted its holdings in Air Lease by 0.5% in the third quarter.
+Dimensional Fund Advisors LP now owns 5,929,469 shares of the transportation company’s stock valued at $233,271,000 after purchasing an additional 30,837 shares during the last quarter.
+Price T Rowe Associates Inc. MD lifted its holdings in Air Lease by 24.2% during the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 3,317,037 shares of the transportation company’s stock worth $138,453,000 after buying an additional 646,278 shares during the last quarter.
+Finally, Wells Fargo & Company MN lifted its holdings in Air Lease by 8.4% during the 2nd quarter.
+Wells Fargo & Company MN now owns 2,435,163 shares of the transportation company’s stock worth $101,644,000 after buying an additional 189,139 shares during the last quarter.
+89.55% of the stock is owned by institutional investors.

 About Air Lease (NYSE:AL)